Coppell Trainer Tip : Beating the Summer Heat

 3. Drink a glass of water before and after each meal.
 It will help control your appetite by drinking it 15-30 minutes before your meal.
 Another great benefit to drinking water before and after each meal is that it will help in the digestion process.

-For anyone working out more than 60 minutes, Advocare’s Rehydrate is a great addition of nutrition for the body for hydration.
+For anyone working out more than 60 minutes, Rehydrate is a great addition of nutrition for the body for hydration.
 Get You In Shape has had great success with clients benefiting from adding Rehydrate to their day (and workout) to help with hydration for their body.
+Just contact us and we will share with you how to order the recommended nutritional product rehydrate.

 A Tip for anyone working out in the evening or later in the day – following the tips above and drinking water throughout the day can help you.